 Eligible high school students enroll in UH courses at the 100 level and above and attend classes alongside regularly enrolled UH students on the UH campus.
 Transportation is the responsibility of the student.

+Always consult with the appropriate counselor at your high school before enrolling in any dual credit course.
 Students need to complete the Dual Credit Application, which requires authorization from the student's parent/guardian, high school counselor and high school principal.
 The student’s high school counselor should review the need for placement scores and other prerequisites, as applicable, for the college campus where the student plans to enroll.
 The counselor will also help to determine if the college course is fulfilling a specific requirement or elective for high school graduation.
-Once all approvals have been received, the student will submit their Dual Credit application form, along with a University of Hawaii Application Form, to the UH campus they wish to attend.
+Once all approvals have been received, the student will submit their Dual Credit application form, along with a University of Hawaii application, to the UH campus they wish to attend.
 Once admitted, the student should meet with the University of Hawaii Running Start counselor to receive additional assistance in registering for courses and ensuring that all college admission requirements are met.

-Although Dual Credit programs provide a great opportunity for early access to college, they also comes with great responsibility.
-A student who decides to drop or withdraw from a college course mid-semester runs the risk of not fulfilling high school graduation requirements.
+Although dual credit programs provide a great opportunity to build momentum toward a college degree, they also come with great responsibility.
+A student who decides to drop or withdraw from a college course mid-semester runs the risk of not fulfilling high school graduation requirements and the grade will remain on their permanent college transcript.
 It is important for students and parents to review all resource material and seek additional information, if needed, from their high school and/or college counselors before committing to participate.